MikeWilson/Gist-Docs/pages/templates.md

 ## Delete

-Test

 1. Open the Template menu

-2. Click the trash can icon on the template you’d like to delete
+1. Click the trash can icon on the template you’d like to delete
-3. Click again to confirm the deletion. **This cannot be undone.**
+2. Click again to confirm the deletion. **This cannot be undone.**